nrfconnect/ncs-door-lock-and-access-control/docs/hardware_requirements.rst

 .. figure:: /images/nRF54L_X_NUCLEO_connection.png
    :scale: 50%
-   :alt: Expansion board connection.
+   :alt: Expansion board connection to the nRF54L15 DK.

-   X-NUCLEO expansion board connection to nRF54L15 DK.
+   X-NUCLEO expansion board connection to the nRF54L15 DK.

-.. _test_harness_hardware:
+.. _hw_requirements_test_harness:

 Test harness hardware
 *********************

-For testing purposes, you can use the official `Aliro Certification Tool`_ (aka test harness).
+For testing purposes, use the official `Aliro Certification Tool`_ as a test harness.
-To set up the test harness, you must meet the `test harness hardware requirements`_.
+To set it up, you must first meet the `test harness hardware requirements`_.

 .. note::

-   In order to gain access to this repository, you must be a member of the `Connectivity Standards Alliance`_ (CSA) and send a request to the e-mail address: help@csa-iot.org with your Github username.
+   In case you do not have an access to this repository, send a request to the help@csa-iot.org providing your GitHub username.
+   Be aware that you must first become a member of the `Connectivity Standards Alliance`_ (CSA).